If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 New tasks and challenges can be designed as opportunities for students to explore the skill of self-governance.
 As the functioning of groups matures, students should be given specific, open-ended problems or tasks, and encouraged to figure out how to organize themselves to solve them.

-Since internalized motivation is at the heart of genuine learning, student-driven improvement in behavior is preferable to unilateral correction on the part of the teacher.
+Since internalized motivation is at the heart of self-directed learning, student-driven improvement in behavior is preferable to unilateral correction on the part of the teacher.
 Working with students to resolve issues themselves contributes to their belief that the student-centeredness of study groups is genuine.

 For instance, one possible way to address a group that is not working well together might sound like this: “What percent of on-task behavior can you achieve during the rest of this period?
 How will you manage to do that?
 Who will lead this group and pay attention?
 I’ll check back in with you at the end of the period and we’ll compare notes then.”